Cytology is the examination of cells under a microscope.

 The veterinarian often swabs ears with a Q-tip.
 They might also collect skin cells by scraping the skin with a small, sharp blade.

-In some cases, it is possible to press a microscope slide directly on a lump or body part to create a smear for examination.
+Sometimes, it is possible to press a microscope slide directly on a lump or body part to create a smear for examination.

 Fine needle aspiration, swabs, and skin scrapings are generally quick, relatively painless, and noninvasive procedures.